anton3x/ToDoList/README.md

    cd todolist```

 2. Set up the database:
    Ensure you have SQL Server installed and running.
    Create a database and run the provided SQL scripts to set up the necessary tables.

-  Update the connection string:
+3. Update the connection string:

-3. In App.config or Web.config, update the connection string to point to your SQL Server database.
+   In App.config, update the connection string to point to your SQL Server database.

-  Build the application:
+4. Build the application:

-4. Open the project in Visual Studio.
+   Open the project in Visual Studio.
    Build the solution to restore the necessary packages and compile the code.